Father Hugo Rose flowers

 An old favorite shrub rose, smothered in bright yellow flowers in early summer; upright, spreading habit, quite resistant to disease, a good background shrub for the sunny border; needs full sun and well-drained soil

 Father Hugo Rose features showy yellow flowers with gold eyes at the ends of the branches from mid to late spring.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn yellow in fall.
 The fruits are showy red hips displayed from late summer to late fall.
 The spiny red bark adds an interesting dimension to the landscape.

 Father Hugo Rose is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.